rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

+To tackle such data, we use a benchmark model to build a basic pipeline and a well-versioned model to improvise our classification rate.
+Such a methodology is carried to tune our model for better prediction of results.
+The benchmark model helps us to make a comparison and reduce the overfitting or underfitting condition and tune the model for a better outcome.
+Logistic Regression, KNN are such examples of the benchmark.
+We can also use the predefined image classifiers such as ImageNet, ResNet, VGG16, etc. to classify our images and later optimize our pipeline for better evaluation of metrics.

+In the works of Dog Identification in Kaggle, we see that "Mohamed Sheik Ibrahim" used the VGG19, a predefined base model and carried various processing techniques such as data augmentation to improvise the results obtained from the predefined model.
+He also used logistic regression to classify the images of dogs and achieved an accuracy of 68%.

+Considering another work performed on the same data, using the inception v3, the pre-trained model for image classification, Carey B achieved an accuracy of 83%, which is considered to be a good classification rate based on the performance of the model.

+Using the above understandings, We will be using VGG16 for our data for classifying the breeds of the Dogs, Later we build a Convolutional Neural Network and tune the parameters, Using transfer learning through these models, make a comparative study and analyse the performance of the model.

 ## III.
 Methodology
 _(approx. 3-5 pages)_